python/docs-community/docs/workgroup/workgroup_charter.rst

 ------

 The Editorial Board will not require a dedicated budget in its initial phase.
-If needed, the Editorial Board may ask the board of directors for any funds needed (for meetings, writers, translators, software development, etc.).
+If needed, the Editorial Board may ask the PSF board of directors for any funds needed (for meetings, writers, translators, software development, etc.).

 Participants